 - Walking for the day: 10km, 3h, ↑400m ↓580m

 - Accommodation: Agropoli (Nymfasia)

 Day 6: Nymfasia to Valtesiniko | 15.5km

-Start your walk by crossing the Kernitsa Bridge.
+Start your walk by crossing Kernitsa Bridge.
 From there you ascend via a steep path to the Holy Monastery of Kernitsas, one of the oldest monasteries in Greece.
-Continue through a dense pine forest and arrive at the Sfyrida Hermitage.
-Traverse the long steep slope of Kastro, passing the Gavros Spring, before entering the small settlement of Magouliana.
-At 1,250 m this is the highest inhabited village in the Peloponnese.
-Take a break at a local tavern before leaving Magouliana behind.
-Follow the path along a riverbed to the village of Valtesiniko, well-known for its woodcarvers.
+Continue through a dense pine forest to Sfyrida Hermitage.
+Traverse the long steep slope of Kastro, passing Gavros Spring, before coming to Magouliana.
+At 1,250m this is the highest inhabited village in the Peloponnese.
+Take a break at a local taverna before heading to the village of Valtesiniko, well-known for its traditional woodcarvers.